Does Medicaid Cover Braces?

 - Braces Coverage

-- Ortho Insurance
+- Orthodontic Insurance

-- Medicaid for Braces
+- Medicaid for Braces FAQs

 Medicaid Health Plans

-As of June 2020, 68 million people in the United States receive health care coverage through Medicaid.
+As of June 2020, 68 million people in the United States receive health-care coverage through Medicaid.
 Medicaid provides affordable health coverage to qualifying low-income adults, children, elderly individuals, people with disabilities, and pregnant women.

 For adults, dental care coverage varies by state.
 States can choose whether they provide dental benefits or not.
-Again, states are required to provide dental benefits to all children who receive health coverage through Medicaid and CHIP.

 These basic dental services must be provided to children covered by Medicaid: